zastrowm/Win32Interop.WinHandles/README.md

 ## Getting the original `IntPtr`

 If for some reason you need the original `IntPtr` of a `WindowHandle`, use the `RawPtr` property.

+# Contributing

+Have a general-purpose method or getter that should be added?
+Feel free to make a pull-request or an issue for the desired functionality!
+The library is currently pretty thin, but that's only because it only includes the functionality that I (or others) have needed thus far.